-15. Deal with a sloping garden
+18. Deal with a sloping garden

-Decking is a top solution, turning areas too steep to use into level spaces everyone in the family can enjoy, and on which outdoor furniture can be positioned – like this chic table.
+If you're looking for sloping garden ideas, decking is a top solution, turning areas too steep to use into level spaces everyone in the family can enjoy, and on which outdoor furniture can be positioned – like this chic table.

 Remember that a deck above ground level will need a balustrade for safety.
 In any case, the building regulations apply to a deck that requires planning permission – which is the case if it’s more than 30cm above the ground.
 Make sure yours complies in terms of both the balustrade and steps between the levels.